 Loyalty programs, miles & credit cards

-Air China’s Phoenix Miles program is popular within China, and is useful for travelers based in the PRC, especially those fluent in Chinese.
-As a US-based traveler, however, I don’t think it’s worth the time even to sign up.
+Air China’s Phoenix Miles program is popular within China, but for a US-based traveler, I don’t think it’s worth signing up for.

 Air China Phoenix Miles

-However, as is also the case with many loyalty schemes in the Far East, uncompetitive redemption rates and website IT issues plague the Phoenix Miles program.
-The latter is slightly less obvious if you use the Chinese version of the website, but even that is not foolproof.
+The Phoenix Miles program has its challenges, including website IT issues that plague the program.
+The latter is slightly less obvious if you use the Chinese version of the website, but even that isn’t foolproof.

 Credit cards